cferdinandi/adventure/content/gm.md

 ## Creating a Fantastic World

-As a GM, you want create a fantastic world for the players to explore.
+As a GM, you want create a fantastic and living world for the players to explore.

 Identifying a few aspects of your world ahead of time can make it a lot easier to improvise, respond to what your players do, and breathe life into your world.